ankane/searchkick/README.md

 Searchkick uses conversion data to learn what users are looking for.

+First, choose a conversion metric for your application.
+At Instacart, an item added to the cart is a conversion.

-First, keep track of conversions.
+Next, track the conversions.
 The database works well for low volume, but feel free to use Redis or another datastore.

 ```ruby
 class Search < ActiveRecord::Base